Improbable-Studios/demo-dialog/readme.md

 ### Instructions

-0. Download the "unity.package" and import into your unity project.
-Open the scene "dialog.unity"
+0. Download the `dialog.unitypackage` and import into your (empty) unity project.
+Open the scene `dialog.unity`

 1. Go to Edit --> Project settings --> Input and create a new input control with name "talk" and positive button = "left ctrl"